icco/locative.garden/pages/stories/stones.md

 I am now in a very cold city alley.
 Rubbish litters the ground.
 A light wind blows.
 The walls to my left are brick and to my right solid metal.
 Both covered many layers of graffiti.
 In front of me is a chain link fence I think, it's dark.
 Turning around, I see a street with some lights.
 I am pretty far down this alley, but I think I can also hear some music?
 The buildings shoot so high into the sky I can't see the end.

 I start walking towards the music.
+The low rumble and thump gets louder as I approach, reverberating deep in my chest.

 ---